sunfishcode/basic-text/docs/NFC.md

 [As of Unicode 6.3], all 1002 of these scalar values have standardized variations which allow them to be normalized into a form which records the scalar value they were normalized from.
-Lossy conversion into [Basic Text] includes a rule which uses these variation sequences instead of the standard canonical decompositions, which produces valid NFC output, but unlike plain `toNFC` preserves the information about which specific CJK Compatibility
+Permissive conversion into [Basic Text] includes a rule which uses these variation sequences instead of the standard canonical decompositions, which produces valid NFC output, but unlike plain `toNFC` preserves the information about which specific CJK Compatibility